tonny1983/spring-vault-demo/README.md

 The application is a Java implementation of solution 3 using **APPROLE** authentication and tested with OpenJDK11-OpenJ9, vault v1.3.2 and MongoDB v3.6.

+For the fourth solution in a more general case, please refer to the `rotate` branch.

 # Getting Started

 ## Vault